 5 Ways to Prevent Dementia, Says Dr. Sanjay Gupta

-"The key to treating dementia is prevention," says Dr. Sanjay Gupta, CNN's chief medical correspondent and a practicing neurosurgeon, in his recent book Stay Sharp: Build a Better Brain at Any Age.
+"The key to treating dementia is prevention," says Dr. Sanjay Gupta, CNN's chief medical correspondent and a practicing neurosurgeon, in his book Stay Sharp: Build a Better Brain at Any Age.
 Gupta notes that brain changes that result in dementia have been found to begin 20 to 30 years before a diagnosis, making prevention an urgent and worthy goal.
 "And it just so happens that the same things you can do to reduce your risk for the disease are what you can do to improve your quality of life as you live with the disease," he adds.
 These are five ways you can start preventing dementia now and live a better life today.
-Read on to find out more—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.
+Read on to find out more—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had COVID.

 This is the most important thing you can do to keep your brain healthy, says Gupta.
 "Exercise, both aerobic and nonaerobic (strength training), is not only good for the body; it's even better for the brain," he writes in Keep Sharp.
 "The connection between physical fitness and brain fitness is clear, direct, and powerful."
 He recommends regular movement, whether that's taking the stairs instead of the elevator or strenuous exercise.
 If you exercise regularly, Gupta suggests mixing up your routine.
+"Exercise also helps lower inflammation and that is critical in preventing dementia," Gupta wrote.

 "Social interaction is one of the big predictors of neurogenesis," or creation of new brain cells, which prevents dementia, said Gupta in the South China Morning Post.
 "Social interaction is near the top of the list when it comes to making new brain cells.
 Connecting with others has been known to be important for a long time.
 But we now know that it leads to the release of certain hormones like oxytocin, which foster neurogenesis."